frederic-perez/AmE-dictionary/data/idioms.md

 __stand to reason__ :two: To be sensible or understandable. _If her friends don’t want to go, it stands to reason that she won’t want to go either._ _It stands to reason that of all the patients in the hospital, trauma patients would be the most vulnerable to shortfalls in hospital safety._
 __stand up__ :dart: __3__ To fail to meet someone for a date, meeting, or appointment, especially without telling them.
 In this usage, a noun or pronoun can be used between “stand” and “up.” _I’m sorry I stood you up, but I had a family emergency last night._ _Tom is really bad about standing up his dates._
 __stay put__ :five: To remain in a fixed or established position. _Syn_ stay, stick, stay around _Gilbert, Fultz among top playets who stayed put._
+__steely-eyed missile man__ An astronaut or engineer who quickly devises an ingenious solution to a tough problem while under extreme pressure.
 __step back__
 __stone cold__ Completely bereft of emotion or concern.
 Hyphenated if used as a modifier before a noun. _The criminal was stone cold as she sat in the courtroom stone and heard the verdict being handed down._ _Sam was a stone-cold killer._
 __strangely enough__ Bafflingly; surprisingly; atypically. _Strangely enough, it turned out that we both knew John, but had met him in two different parts of the world._ _Strangely enough, the Hugo awards for_ Galaxy _were relatively far and between._